buckaroo-labs/SabreDance/README.md

 ## Requirements
 See sabre/dav documentation for requirements (PHP, Composer, etc).

-This tool currently requires MySQL (the SQLite option supported by sabre may be included here later).
-Future versions may also assist with Composer installation.

 The [Hydrogen](https://github.com/buckaroo-labs/Hydrogen) library (see easy instructions below).

+Due to the Hydrogen library'y dependency on MySQL, this tool requires MySQL as a database (SQLite and other options are supported by sabre).

 Tested on PHP 8.1, sabre/dav 3.2.0, Hydrogen 1.0